 A primary objective of Chubb’s environmental program is to measure, record and reduce greenhouse gas (GHG) emissions in the company’s own operations.
 Between 2006 and 2012, a period that preceded ACE Limited’s January 2016 acquisition of The Chubb Corporation, GHG emissions at ACE were reduced 27% per employee, far exceeding the original goal of an 8% reduction per employee.

 From 2015 to 2017, Chubb reduced absolute global GHG emissions by 11%.
-The company will continue to deploy successful approaches for GHG emissions reduction, including installing energy-efficient lighting and equipment and more efficient use of office space.
+The company will continue to deploy successful approaches for GHG emissions reduction, including installing energy-efficient lighting and equipment and increasing utilization efficiency for office space.

 The environment is a priority in Chubb’s corporate philanthropy.
 Chubb supports communities around the world in which our employees live and work through our established philanthropic entities and via company-sponsored volunteer initiatives.
 For example, grants from Chubb’s charitable foundations have helped preserve sensitive lands and habitats across the U.S. and around the world, finance “green” business entrepreneurs, and support educational programs that promote a healthy and sustainable environment.